hotosm/fmtm/docs/about/faq.md

       The following is the personal opinion from HOT staff members, and provides some context for the reasoning behind creating the FMTM.

+- _QField_: the mobile extension of QGIS, literally a GIS on your phone.
+  This is an excellent tool for what it does: collecting geometries in the field, alongside unstructured attributes like any other GIS.
+  This is in contrast to tools such as ODK or Kobo that mostly collect structured survey data, by asking the user sets of predefined questions.

 - _Fulcrum_: proprietary / paid.
 Appears to be more focused on data collection in engineering and environmental contexts, mostly for for-profit companies.
   We could possibly learn from them, but they are closed-source.